 idf.pyand the build system to produce verbose build output.
 This can be useful for debugging build problems.

--w) causes CMake to print uninitialized variable warnings found in the project directory only.
+-w) will cause CMake to print uninitialized variable warnings found in the project directory only.
 This only controls CMake variable warnings inside CMake itself, not other types of build warnings.
 This option can also be set permanently by setting the

 IDF_CMAKE_WARN_UNINITIALIZEDenvironment variable to a non-zero value.

---no-hintsflag disables hints on resolving errors and disable capturing output.
+--no-hintsflag to disable hints on resolving errors and disable capturing output.